 Why are special rules needed

 Shares of the same class in the same company are identical.
-Suppose you have a holding of 10,000 Wilson & Strickland plc 25p ordinary shares acquired at different times for different prices.
+Suppose you’ve a holding of 12,000 Wilson and Strickland plc 25p ordinary shares acquired at different times for different prices.
 You then sell 2,000 shares.
-To calculate the gain you need to know how much cost can be attributed to the shares you have sold.
-The capital gains rules for shares allows you to do this.
+To calculate the gain you need to know how much cost can be attributed to the shares you’ve sold.
+The capital gains rules for shares allow you to do this.

 From 6 April 2008 all shares of the same class, in the same company, are together called a ‘Section 104 holding’.
 You add together the costs of the shares in this holding: each share in the holding is treated as if acquired at the same average cost.

-There are a couple of circumstances in which shares will not be regarded as becoming part of the holding.
+There are a couple of circumstances in which shares won’t be regarded as becoming part of the holding.
 Mainly shares affected by the ‘bed and breakfasting’ and ‘same day’ rules (see below).